-Security Assertion Markup Language, or SAML, is a data format and protocol that allows two parties, usually an identity provider and a service provider, to exchange authentication and authorization information.
-This information is exchanged in the form of SAML tokens that contain assertions, and are issued by Identity Providers to subjects for authenticating with Service Providers.
-The ability for subjects to use and reuse SAML tokens issued from an identity provider and with multiple service providers allow SAML v2 to facilitate browser-based SSO.
+Security Assertion Markup Language (SAML) is a data format and protocol that allows two parties, usually an identity provider and a service provider, to exchange authentication and authorization information.
+This information is exchanged in the form of SAML tokens (containing assertions) which are issued by Identity Providers to subjects for authenticating with Service Providers.
+The ability for subjects to use (and reuse) SAML tokens issued from an identity provider and with multiple service providers allows SAML v2 facilitate browser-based SSO.

 1.1.1.
 Building Blocks

 The most important concept to keep in mind with SAML is that its all about passing security assertions between entities.
 SAML has several components it uses to accomplish this task.

 Entities are all parties involved in creating and passing assertions.
 SAML has the concept of three distinct entites: subject, identity provider, and service provider.

 The subject, (also referred to as the principal) which is the user in most cases, is requesting access to a resource on a service provider which is secured by SAML.